wchesley/notebook/Wazuh/Notes.md

 Adding a Mac device is pretty simple, just have to run installer from bash shell instead of default zsh shell.
 Switch to bash via `/bin/bash` from terminal window, then run the installer as `sudo`.
 Past this, I don't see a need to configure a Mac device further.
 Most everything we're after appears configured out of the box.

+# Troubleshooting

+`systemctl status wazuh-manager` seems to have the best output for troubleshooting. journalctl wasn't telling me much, the status at least had specific error messages when I had misstyped some XML in local_rules.xml.